pmean/classes/general/general-grading-rubric.md

 -   Unmodified table acceptable with a detailed text description

 :::notes
 If the assignment requires the production of tabular data (other than a listing of the data itself), you must ensure that the table is easily readable.
 This means rounding values and using comma separators either in the table itself or in your interpretation of the table.
+Avoid the use of scientific notation.

-Any p-values smaller than 0.001 should be rounded up to "0.001" or replaced with "<0.001".
+ny p-values smaller than 0.001 should be rounded up to "0.001" or replaced with "<0.001".
 A p-value of "0.000" is not acceptable.
-Avoid the use of scientific notation.

-If you print a table without modification, be sure that the text description of the table follows these rules.
+Some programs (SPSS in particular) make it difficult for you to modify the tables.
+You are allowed to print a table without modification, but only if it is followed by a detailed text description that follows these rules.
 :::

 ## Your code must be easy to read

 -   Make liberal use of
+    -  blank lines
     -  line breaks
-    -  blank lines
+    -  indenting
     -  vertical lists

 :::notes
 Your code should be easy to read.
-You should make liberal use of
+You should include a lot of white space.
+Put a blank line between sections of your code.
+Break long lines into several lines with indents.
+Use vertical lists.

 If you are using a system like SPSS that is largely menu driven, please include the syntax in a separate file and modify the syntax to make it more readable.
 :::